lcicek/gcn/README.md

 # Explaining and approximating a graph convolutional network trained on the IMDB-BINARY dataset
-The GCN trained on IMDB-BINARY achieves an accuracy of up to 0.76.
-Using a custom graph class ```graph.py``` to access implicit properties in graphs from the IMDB-BINARY dataset enables an explanation and approximation of the GCN model as well as a direct classification accuracy of 0.71 on the dataset.
+The GCN trained on IMDB-BINARY achieves an accuracy of 0.74.
+Using a custom graph class ```graph.py``` to access implicit properties in graphs from the IMDB-BINARY dataset enables an explanation and approximation of the GCN model (with an accuracy of up to 0.84) as well as a direct classification accuracy of 0.71 on the dataset.

 ## Setup
 ### Requirements